dennybritz/booknotes/sapiens.md

 Unlike the laws of physics, which are free of inconsistencies, every man-made order is packed with internal contradictions.
 Cultures are constantly trying to reconcile these contradictions, and this process fuels change.

-people throughout the world have gradually come to see both equality and individual freedom as fundamental values.
+People throughout the world have gradually come to see both equality and individual freedom as fundamental values.
 Yet the two values contradict each other.
 Equality can be ensured only by curtailing the freedoms of those who are better off.

 Cognitive dissonance is often considered a failure of the human psyche.
 In fact, it is a vital asset.
 Had people been unable to hold contradictory beliefs and values, it would probably have been impossible to establish and maintain any human culture.